johan162/mptools/README.md

 > Note: If the `mpinstall.sh` install script have been used this has been automatically added

-In order to expand the provided templates to their corresponding  `*.yaml` yaml files a provided makefile exists.
+In order to expand the provided templates to their corresponding  `*.yaml` yaml file a provided makefile exists.
-Move into the `mptools` directory.
-Then instantiate the cloud-init files as so:
+To use this first move into the `mptools` directory.
+Then, instantiate the cloud-init files as so:

 ```shell
 $>  make